Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Pixel RateThe GeForce GTX 650 Ti 2GB is a bit (about 8%) faster with regards to FSAA than the GeForce 8800 GTX, and will be able to handle higher resolutions without losing too much performance. (explain)
+Pixel RateThe GeForce GTX 650 Ti 2GB is a little bit (more or less 8%) faster with regards to AA than the GeForce 8800 GTX, and capable of handling higher resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison